scikit-hep/scikit-hep.github.io/pages/about/faq.md

 --------------------------

-Support for GPU-oriented code is not foreseen as default but some of the packages envisage it in the near- or medium-term future.
+Support for GPU-oriented code is not foreseen as default but some of the packages do provide support, and others envisage it in the near- or medium-term future.
 Please refer to the documentation of the various packages.